MicrosoftDocs/powerquery-docs/powerquery-docs/samples/TripPin/3-NavTables/README.md

 # TripPin Part 3 - Navigation Tables

 This multi-part tutorial covers the creation of a new data source extension for Power Query.
-The tutorial is meant to be done sequentially – each lesson builds on the connector created in previous lessons, incrementally adding new capabilities to your connector.
+The tutorial is meant to be done sequentially â€“ each lesson builds on the connector created in previous lessons, incrementally adding new capabilities to your connector.

 In this lesson, you will:

 * Create a navigation table for a fixed set of queries
 * Test the navigation table in Power BI Desktop

 This lesson adds a navigation table to the TripPin connector created in the [previous lesson](../2-Rest).
-When our connector used the OData.Feed function ([Part 1](../1_OData)), we received the navigation table “for free”, as derived from the OData service’s $metadata document.
+When our connector used the OData.Feed function ([Part 1](../1_OData)), we received the navigation table â€œfor freeâ€, as derived from the OData serviceâ€™s $metadata document.
 When we moved to the Web.Contents function ([Part 2](../2-Rest)), we lost the built-in navigation table.
 In this lesson, we will take a set of fixed queries we created in Power BI Desktop and add the appropriate metadata for Power Query to popup the Navigator dialog for our data source function.

-Please see the [Navigation Table documentation](../../../docs/nav-tables.md) for more information about using nav tables.
+Please see the [Navigation Table documentation](../../../HandlingNavigationTables.md) for more information about using nav tables.

 ## Defining Fixed Queries in the Connector
 A simple connector for a REST API can be thought of as a fixed set of queries, each returning a table.
-These tables are made discoverable through the connector’s navigation table.
+These tables are made discoverable through the connectorâ€™s navigation table.
 Essentially, each item in the navigator is associated with a specific URL and set of transformations.

 We will start by copying the queries we wrote in Power BI Desktop (in the previous lesson) into our connector file.
 Open the TripPin visual studio project, and paste the Airlines and Airports queries into the TripPin.pq file.
 We can then turn those queries into functions that take a single text parameter: